opdavies/oliverdavies.uk/source/_pages/index.md

 ## Looking for something else?

-Here are all of my [products and services][services].
+Here are all of my [products and services][pricing].
 If you still can't find what you need, [send me an email](mailto:oliver+website@oliverdavies.uk), and I'll see what I can do.
 {% endblock %}

 {% block content_bottom %}